sunfounder/raphael-kit/docs/source/for_pi5.rst

-Pour tous les modèles (recommandé)
+Pour le Raspberry Pi 5
 ============================================

 The release of the Raspberry Pi 5 has brought us a more powerful model, but it also introduced some changes,